 Your child's G-tube may be replaced by a button, called a Bard Button or MIC-KEY, 3 to 8 weeks after surgery.

 You will quickly get used to feeding your child through the tube, or button.
 It will take about the same time as a regular feeding, around 20 to 30 minutes.
 These feedings will help your child grow strong and healthy.

-Your doctor will tell you the right mix of formula or blended feedings to use, and how often to feed your child.
+Your provider will tell you the right mix of formula or blended feedings to use, and how often to feed your child.
 To warm the food, take it out of the refrigerator 2 to 4 hours before use.
-Do not add more formula or solid foods before you talk to your nurse.
+Do not add more formula or solid foods before you talk to your provider or nurse.